-It's therefore crucial that organisers develop a solid contingency plan they can rely on if things go pear-shaped.
-Below, we've listed the key elements to consider when contingency planning so that you and your team can sleep easy.
+If there's one thing the last few years have shown us is that it’s more crucial than ever that organisers develop a solid contingency plan they can rely on if things go pear-shaped.
+Below, we've listed the key elements to consider when contingency planning so that you and your team can pull off well-organised, successful events no matter the circumstances.

 Table of Contents